<< <%SKIN-STRTRANS-SYNTOC%> >>

 Please note that there is no way to merge entries from two computers!

 For paid users of the Standalone version, no additional payment is required for this setup - you do not have to pay for the 2nd user.
-(Of course, no payment is required at all if you are still evaluating the program, or using the free Lite version.)
+(Of course, no payment is required at all if you are still evaluating the program.)

-There are also two other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page - using the Network Versions of ACCOUNTS, or using a remote-access solution.
+There are also two other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page, including the Web Network Version or Local Network Versions of ACCOUNTS, or using a remote-access solution.
 This page is only about the first option on that page, with multiple installations of the Standalone version.

 Yet another option is to use the database on a USB memory key.